 Quad Leaders Agree to Help Developing Nations for Vaccines

-The accord was struck on the basis of a Japanese-proposed concept of a free and open Indo-Pacific.
+The accord was struck on the basis of a Japanese-proposed concept of a free and open Indo-Pacific region.

-In their first joint statement, Japanese Prime Minister Yoshihide Suga, U.S. President Joe Biden, Australian Prime Minister Scott Morrison and Indian Prime Minister Narendra Modi said their countries will "collaborate to strengthen equitable vaccine access for the Indo-Pacific, with close coordination with multilateral organizations."
+Specifically, Japanese Prime Minister Yoshihide Suga, U.S. President Joe Biden, Australian Prime Minister Scott Morrison and Indian Prime Minister Narendra Modi confirmed that their countries will cooperate in the supply of COVID-19 vaccines to developing nations in the Indo-Pacific region.

-On COVID-19 vaccines, the Quad framework will aim to provide vaccines made in India to Asian and African countries, with Japan, the United States and Australia set to back up the initiative, according to sources with access to the four-way summit.
+The Quad framework will aim to provide vaccines made in India to Asian and African countries, with Japan, the United States and Australia set to back up the initiative, according to sources with access to the four-way summit.
+Details will be discussed at a working group to be set up later.

 [Copyright The Jiji Press, Ltd.]